morphismtech/squeal/squeal-postgresql/README.md

 A `Manipulation` is a `insertInto`, `update` or `deleteFrom` command and has three type parameters, the schema it refers to, a list of parameters it can take as input, and a list of columns it produces as output.
-When we insert into the users table, we will need a parameter for the @name@ field but not for the @id@ field.
+When we insert into the users table, we will need a parameter for the `name` field but not for the `id` field.
 Since it's optional, we can use a default value.
 However, since the emails table refers to the users table, we will need to retrieve the user id that the insert generates and insert it into the emails table.
 Take a careful look at the type and definition of both